The Infinitesimal Phase Response Curves of Oscillators in Piecewise Smooth Dynamical Systems: Results

 \revonealso{To estimate the phase of an oscillator in the piecewise constant system, we use the geometrical phase angle of the state variables to approximate the phase of the full model.
 This approximation is reasonable because the system has a high degree of symmetry, and numerical tests reveal little error between this method and the more involved but general method below.

 \revone{In the Morrison and Curto model (\S \ref{sssec:MorrisonCurto}), the system lacks the type of symmetry present in the piecewise constant system.
-Thus, we resort to a brute force lookup table method used in \cite{park2016weakly} to estimate the phase. }} \ympe{ {We use the following convention.
-The first limit cycle at time step [$i$] has coordinates $(x_1[i],x_2[i],x_3[i])$, while the second limit cycle has coordinates $(y_1[i],y_2[i],y_3[i])$.
-We export the lookup table for the uncoupled limit cycle from XPP\cite{ermentrout2002xpp}, where the respective coordinates of the limit cycle are given by three $N\times 1$ vectors, $L_1, L_2, L_3$, and one $N\times 1$ time vector, $T$.
-Each coordinate $[i]$ of the vector $L_k$ corresponds to a time value $T[i]$.
-The final value of the array $T$ is the period of the limit cycle.}
+Thus, we resort to a brute force lookup table method used in \cite{park2016weakly} to estimate the phase. }}